SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/battle-creek/battle_passage_estimates_qc.md

 ## Summary of identified issues

--   Negative value for passage count with clipped adipose in 2012
+-   Negative value for passage count with clipped adipose in 2012 - take abs value (below)
 -   Total hours of passage varies quite a but over the years, different/shorter sampling seasons pre 2010 contribute to this
 -   There are a few values that do not have a date (start\_date 21,